Photo caption: My big screen debut as a Zombie extra in The Dead Can't Dance during my senior year of High School (I'm on the left🧟).

 My first touchstones in game development were found in the vibrant Use Map Settings community for Starcraft: Brood War followed by the custom games community for Warcraft 3: The Frozen Throne (early 2000s).
 I have fond memories of contributing to Monster Ranchers, balancing Army vs Aliens/Bathroom(Germ) Wars and testing hero arenas.

-I transitioned careers to game production and interactive sound design and engineering, supported by a master's degree and a strong background in scientific research and nonprofit management.
-Spearheading the creation of novel statewide programming with Grow & Give, and directing program resources for 8 years has given me an incredible depth of experience and fortitude in program management.
+I transitioned careers to game production and interactive audio, supported by a master's degree and a strong background in scientific research and nonprofit management.
+Spearheading the creation of novel statewide programming with Grow & Give, and directing project resources for 10 years has given me an incredible depth of experience and fortitude in project management.

-You can always find me tinkering away on some hobby project such as developing the 'lowest time input with high quality output' sourdough.🍞
+You can always find me tinkering away on some project... such as developing the 'lowest time input, high quality output' sourdough.🍞

 Contact: John@ambientartstyles.com